MilcahHalili/flwr/README.md

 The unordered lists of strains arenn't fully aligned/centered.

+Change the colors to make them more unique from one another.

 The next feature to build is sending text notifications to users as an admin/dispensary owner.
 While I started writing the code to initiate this feature, I wasn't able to move past the errors and complete it.

 ### *Build On!*